-6 Results
+7 Results

-6.1 Country-Year Analysis
+7.1 Country-Year Analysis

-Figure 4: Country-year results: American Chambers of Commerce and attention to commercial diplomacy t+2 t+6 t+8 t+10 t+12 t+14 issues after an AmCham is opened in their state.
+Figure 4 presents the PanelMatch estimates for both outcome measures and both methods for constructing counterfactual groups.
+Across three of the four outcome-refinement pairs, the models indicate that diplomats do indeed increase their attention to commercial issues after an AmCham is opened in their state.
 The effects are fairly large in magnitude, reaching a maximum of 0.41 standard deviations for the similarity outcome and 0.58 standard deviations for the count outcome, and they appear to be persistent rather than transitory.